On the relative Gersten conjecture for Milnor K-theory in the smooth case: Milnor -theory, Chow groups with coefficients and geometric representation

 \subsection{Chow groups with coefficients}

-We introduce some notation for Chow groups with coefficients from \cite{Ro96} and recall some of their properties.
-These will be used in the next section to prove exactness of the Gersten complex on the right.
-Note that in \cite{Ro96} Rost assumes that the base is a field but that his results transfer to hold over a discrete valuation ring too.
+We introduce Chow groups with coefficients from \cite{Ro96} and recall some of their properties.
+These will be used in the next section to prove the exactness of the Gersten complex on the right.
+Note that in \cite{Ro96} Rost assumes that the base is a field.
+We need his results concerning the four basic maps (Section 4 in \textit{loc. cit.}, more precisely Lemmas \ref{lemma_correspondences_compatibility} and \ref{lemma_Rost45} and their references in our text below) for schemes over discrete valuation rings but we formulate them in the largest generality possible.
+In this section let $S$ be an excellent\footnote{In order for the Gersten complex of a noetherian scheme $X$ to be a complex one needs to assume $X$ to be excellent (see \cite{Ka83} for the case of varieties over a field and \cite[Sec.
+8.1]{GS06} for the more general case of excellent noetherian schemes).
+Throughout the article we assume that the base scheme $S$ is excellent which implies that all the schemes which we consider and which are of finite type over $S$ are excellent.} noetherian scheme and $X$ be a $d$-dimensional scheme of finite type over $S$.
+Let